VMLYR/Drupal-KIT/readme.md

 updated.
 Similarly, some configuration will also be unneeded and can be removed.

+### Jenkins
+@TODO Jenkins setup walk-through.

 ### Bitbucket pipelines
 To enable bitbucket pipeline builds, rename `bitbucket-pipelines-example.yml` to `bitbucket-pipelines.yml`.
 Note: Bitbucket Pipelines needs to be enabled in bitbucket to work.
+#### Setup
+There is a small amount of configuration to get pipelines talking to your external repository after copying the pipelines file into the repository.
+In your Bitbucket account:
+- go to Settings > Pipelines > Settings and toggle "Enable Pipelines"
+- go to Settings > Pipelines > Repository Variables and add a variable named `DESTINATION_REPOSITORY` with the url to your hosting providers repository (example: `ssh://codeserver.example.drush.in:2222/~/repository.git` for Pantheon).
+- go to Settings > Pipelines > Deployments and configure/create the Deployment environments you want to connect to.
+  - Rename the environment, make sure it matches the `deployment` key:value inside your pipelines file (example: `deployment: Development`)
+  - Add a variable here named `DESTINATION_REPOSITORY_BRANCH` and put the value as the branch you want to push into on your hosting providers repository (example: `master`).
+- go to Settings > Pipelines > SSH Keys.
+These keys are what are used to connect to your hosting provider repository.
+  - Generate a key pair.
+  - Take the public key and add it to a user on the hosting provider repository.
+It's best to use either a deployment key if the provider supports it, or create a service account solely for connecting the provider to pipelines (example: a user on the provider with pipelines@yourwebsite.com that is solely for holding the connection to pipelines).
+  - Take the host address of the hosting provider's repository and place it in the "Host addresses" field in the Known Hosts area, then fetch the fingerprint to make sure the connection is validated.
+You should now be able to push up your change and watch the pipelines kick off.

+_Note: sometimes it takes some playing-around-with to make sure that pipelines can connect to the hosting-provider repository, such as recreating the key pairs._

 ### Files included in KIT
 The following are grouped to give context for which